The diurnal cycle and temporal trends of surface winds: Results

 We next present the annual DP versus time (1950--2021) averaged over: (i) the entire globe, (ii) the ocean, (iii) the land, and (iv) dune regions; see Fig.~\ref{fig:dp_time}.
 While over all regions the increase is significant, the increase over the ocean is the largest and most significant, the increase over land is less significant and less pronounced, and the increase over the dune regions is the least significant and pronounced.
 Indeed, the increase in DP over most of the continental regions is not significant, and in some regions like Greenland, North America, and China, DP decreases with time; see Fig.~\ref{fig:time_trends_dp}.
 Such a decrease in DP is consistent with studies regarding sand dunes in China~\cite[][]{Mason-Swinehart-Lu-et-al-2008:limited,Li-Liu-Su-et-al-2015:changes,Wang-Dong-Yan-et-al-2005:wind,Zhang-Fan-Cao-et-al-2018:response}, in the Canadian prairies~\cite[][]{Hugenholtz-Wolfe-2005:recent,Hugenholtz-Bender-Wolfe-2010:declining}, and in the world's largest sand island in Eastern Australia~\cite[][]{Levin-2011:climate,Yizhaq-Ashkenazy-Levin-Tsoar-2013:spatiotemporal}.
 We have performed a similar analysis for the wind speed (Fig.~\ref{fig:spd_time}) and found similar results, although here, the significance of the increase over the land is similar to that over the dunes.

 We have used the NCDC meteorological data to validate the trends observed in the ERA5; see Fig.~\ref{fig:era5_ncdc_us}.
 A map showing the mean DP over the past 10 years (2012--2021) is depicted in Fig.~\ref{fig:era5_ncdc_us}a.
-We focus on a region within the USA (indicated by the red rectangle in Fig.~\ref{fig:era5_ncdc_us}a), as there are many stations within this region (Fig.~\ref{fig:era5_ncdc_us}b).
+We focus on regions within the USA and Europe (indicated by the red and magenta rectangles in Fig.~\ref{fig:era5_ncdc_us}a), as there are many stations within these regions (Fig.~\ref{fig:era5_ncdc_us}b).
 Generally speaking, the DP of the ECMWF reanalysis (like the ERA5) underestimates the one that is based on measured data~\cite[][]{Ashkenazy-Yizhaq-Tsoar-2012:sand}.
-Fig.~\ref{fig:era5_ncdc_us}c shows the mean DP over the USA based on the ERA5 and NCDC data.
+Fig.~\ref{fig:era5_ncdc_us}c,e shows the mean DP over the USA and Europe based on the ERA5 and NCDC data.
 First, there is no clear trend in DP in either data source.
 Second, the DP of the ERA5 is smaller than the DP of the NCDC by about a factor of 3.
-Yet, the pattern of the time series of the two data sources is similar (Fig.~\ref{fig:era5_ncdc_us}d), indicating that the trends of the ERA5 are most likely reliable, but their actual value is not.
-We also perform a similar analysis for the wind speed (Fig.~\ref{fig:era5_ncdc_us_spd}), but here, there is a decreasing trend in DP using the NCDC and a much weaker trend in the ERA5.
-The match between the two sources is good in the last 15 years of the data (Fig.~\ref{fig:era5_ncdc_us_spd}a) and the difference between the NCDC data and the ERA5 is much smaller than the difference in the DP time series (Fig.~\ref{fig:era5_ncdc_us}c).
+Yet, the pattern of the time series of the two data sources is similar (Fig.~\ref{fig:era5_ncdc_us}d,f), indicating that the trends of the ERA5 are most likely reliable, but their actual value is not.
+We also perform a similar analysis for the wind speed (Fig.~\ref{fig:era5_ncdc_us_spd}), but here, there is a decreasing trend in the wind speed using the NCDC and a much weaker trend in the ERA5.
+The match between the two sources is good in the last 15 years (or so) of the data (Fig.~\ref{fig:era5_ncdc_us_spd}a,b) and the difference between the NCDC data and the ERA5 is much smaller than the difference in the DP time series (Fig.~\ref{fig:era5_ncdc_us}c,e).
 This indicates that the ERA5 does not accurately capture the extreme winds, as DP signifies strong winds.